kgn/KGModal/readme.md

 // Defaults to YES
 @property (nonatomic) BOOL tapOutsideToDismiss;

-// Determins if the close button or tapping outside the modal should animate the dismissal
+// Determines if the close button or tapping outside the modal should animate the dismissal
 // Defaults to YES
 @property (nonatomic) BOOL animateWhenDismissed;

-// Determins if the close button is shown
+// Determines if the close button is shown
 // Defaults to YES
 @property (nonatomic) BOOL showCloseButton;

+// Determines whether close button will display on the left or right
+// Defaults to left
+@property (nonatomic) KGModalCloseButtonLocation closeButtonLocation;

 // The background color of the modal window
 // Defaults black with 0.5 opacity